 The notion of data ownership also surfaced in the platform of at least one candidate in the 2020 U.S. presidential contest.
 Former 2020 U.S. presidential candidate Andrew Yang's policy platform included "Data as a Property Right."
-His policy stated that "[d]ata generated by each individual needs to be owned by them, with certain rights conveyed that will allow them to know how it's used and protect it."
+His policy stated that "[d] at generated by each individual needs to be owned by them, with certain rights conveyed that will allow them to know how it's used and protect it."
+23 consumer control over data that pertains to them than an actual right.
+For instance, Yang's data policy platform stated that his proposal would include "[t]he right to be informed if ownership of your data changes hands."25 If a property right in data were in effect, the consumer would be the owner of the data and would not need to be informed if ownership changed hands as no ownership change could take place absent the consumer's consent.26 This policy reflects the more limited right to control and, again, does not convey an ownership interest in the property.27

 Yang's policy also appeared to conflate ownership with control.
 As previously discussed, the phrase "property right," which reflects an ownership interest, has a specific legal meaning.
-Control alone, even expansive control, does not equate to a property right.
-Depending on the form his policy would have ultimately taken, his proposal for a "property right" may have been more about increased consumer control over data that pertains to them than an actual right.
-For instance, Yang's data policy platform stated that his proposal would include "[t]he right to be informed if ownership of your data changes hands."
-If a property right in data were in effect, the consumer would be the owner of the data and would not need to be informed if ownership changed hands as no ownership change could take place absent the consumer's consent.
-This policy reflects the more limited right to control and, again, does not convey an ownership interest in the property.
+24 Control alone, even expansive control, does not equate to a property right.
+Depending on the form his policy would have ultimately taken, his proposal for a "property right" may have been more about increased